Chymyst/chymyst-core/docs/chymyst01.md

 ```

-Now are chemical laws are fully deterministic, and no priority needs to be explicitly assigned.
+Now the chemistry is fully deterministic, and no priority needs to be explicitly assigned.

 The chemical machine forces the programmer to design the chemistry in such a way that
 the order of running reactions is completely determined by the data on the available molecules.

-Another way of maintaining determinism is to remove the reactions that may shadow each other.
+Another way of maintaining determinism is to avoid writing reactions that might shadow each other.
-Here is an equivalent solution with just one reaction:
+Here is equivalent code with just one reaction:

 ```scala
 val data = m[Int]